August 10, 2019

 For a digital media kit, contact our advertising manager.

 Living Bird is an attractive full-color magazine, lavishly packed with spectacular full-color photographs.
-The magazine has an ever-widening readership among libraries, universities, and many other organizations.
+The magazine is distributed to members, libraries, universities, and other organizations with a readership of 100,000.
 Advertising rates, publication dates, due dates, and ad specifications are provided as PDFs on the right side of this page under “Ad Rates and Specifications.”
 For a media kit, contact the advertising manager.

 Feature articles cover bird behavior, habitat, identification, research, conservation, travel, bird-finding, bird-watching, and bird photography/art.
 Columns/departments include News Briefs (urgent news in bird science and conservation, Spotlight (engagement with individuals and their stories), Science (new insights from recent research), Conservation (impacts and actions), Season Preview (geography, climate, and birds), Profiles (insights about a bird species or taxonomic family), Practical Tips (bird-watching skills, methods, and best practices), Reviews (books, products, apps, travel destinations), FAQs (answers to readers’ questions, and FreshPerspectives (infographic about birds).